 The Webber International University Graduate School of Business offers an MBA program which focuses on the interdisciplinary nature of business practices.
-The program capitalizes on the faculty's ability to focus on proven traditional methods of teaching which integrate the various facets of effective business administration, while utilizing information technology to enhance problem-solving skills.
+The program capitalizes on the faculty's ability to focus on proven traditional methods of teaching which integrate the various facets of effective business administration, while utilizing information technology to enhance problemsolving skills.
 The new technologies include electronic sharing of pertinent information (interconnectivity), access to a vast amount of information through the information superhighway, and expertise with business application programs.

-With classes being taught primarily by full-time Webber International University faculty, classes meet one night a week over the course of an eight-week term.
-The program is made available through a six-term in three semesters (fall, spring, summer) format offered annually.
+Classes are taught primarily by full-time faculty on the Florida and North Carolina campuses of Webber International University.
+Courses are delivered online for both campuses.
+All MBA courses are provided over an eight-week term.
+The program may be completed in six terms/ three semesters format (fall, spring, summer) offered annually.